Catalog Advanced Search

 Edoxaban 60 mg is approved for stroke prevention in patients with atrial fibrillation (AF) not fulfilling any dose-reduction criteria.
 As edoxaban is partially renally cleared (≈50%), it was postulated that edoxaban exposure may be lower in patients with high creatinine clearance (CrCL >100 mL/min); thus, efficacy could hypothetically be lower in this subpopulation.
 In this webinar, the author will discuss a prospective, randomized, double-blinded study comparing the pharmacokinetics, pharmacodynamics, efficacy and safety outcomes of edoxaban 60 mg once daily versus edoxaban 75 mg once daily in patients with CrCL exceeding 100 mL/min.
 The presentation will also illustrate the utility of population PK modeling to account for variability and estimate steady-state PK values based on the sparse PK concentrations collected in the study.

-2024 ACCP Virtual Journal Club Webinar: Edoxaban Exposure in Patients with Atrial Fibrillation and Estimated Creatinine Clearance Exceeding 100 mL/min - LIVE
+2024 ACCP Virtual Journal Club Webinar: Edoxaban Exposure in Patients with Atrial Fibrillation and Estimated Creatinine Clearance Exceeding 100 mL/min - On Demand

 Live Session: Wednesday, March 20th, 2024, from 2:00 to 3:00 PM ET